Why Hire Us to Start Your Texas Corporation?

 Here’s the bacon without the sizzle on why businesses forming a corporation choose to incorporate in Texas:

-The federal government is always going to get its pound of flesh from business owners, but corporations that bring in less than $1.13 million in revenue a year aren’t required to pay the Texas Franchise Tax (a fancy name for a business tax).
-A Texas corporation is still required to submit paperwork proving they didn’t gross more than $1.13 million each year, but they don’t have to pay the tax.
+The federal government is always going to get its pound of flesh from business owners, but corporations that bring in less than $2.47 million in revenue a year aren’t required to pay the Texas Franchise Tax (a fancy name for a business tax). - No Income Tax

 Additionally, the Lone Star State’s business environment has a lot to offer.
 We consistently hit top 10 lists for states with high startup density and business owners per capita.
 What’s also unique about Texas is that we have multiple big city hubs instead of just one or two like most states.
 But, of course, if you live here, you already know that.
 What you might not know, though, is here at Lone Star Registered Agents we’re equipped to get all your start up paperwork filed at a price that won’t break the bank, and, since we deal only with Texas businesses, we know exactly how to do the job right.